45deg/Actoverse-Scala/README.md

 ### Snapshot

-DebuggingSystem store the state (variables) of the actor every time when an actor finishes processing an incoming message, that is, finishes `receive`.
-Currently, developers must specify the variables that should be captured by adding `@State` to them.
+`DebuggingSupporter` stores the state (variables) of the actor itself every time when an actor finishes processing an incoming message, that is, finishes `receive`.
+Currently, you must specify the variables to be captured by adding `@State` to them.

 ## Limitations

-The implementation does not cover some functions of Akka and Scala, such as:
+This implementation does not cover several functions of Akka or Scala, such as:

 - To read/write external files or networks.
 The debugger cannot capture these modifications and restore a previous state of them.
 - To deal with stopping and restarting actors.
-Because of Akka Actor's lifecycle, it is impossible to regenerate an actor with the same reference as the actor which stopped manually.
+Because of Akka Actor's lifecycle, it is impossible to regenerate an actor with the same reference as the previous actor, which stopped manually.
 Therefore, restoring the system to the former condition is difficult.
-- To hold the `@State` variables which can't be copied or duplicated.
-This library copies and stores `@State` variables into the list.
-By the same reason, an object that has some references of variables that can be modified from the outside of the Actor system may performs wrongly.
+- To hold the `@State` variables which cannot be copied or duplicated.
+This framework copies and stores `@State` variables into the list.
+For the same reason, inconsistencies may occur by adding `@State` to a reference variable of another object which can be modified from the outside of the Actor system.